adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/README.md

   - MaxBatchBytes (default 1048576)
   - InactivityTimeout (default 10 seconds per hub receive pass)

+Deploy from Azure portal (custom template)
+- Use deploy/azuredeploy.json with Azure Portal > Create a resource > Template deployment (custom).
+The template prompts for Function App name, Event Hubs connection, consumer group, CSV of hubs, OCI credentials, message endpoint, stream OCID, and optional batch sizes.
+- Provide an HTTPS URL to the packaged zip (WEBSITE_RUN_FROM_PACKAGE) so the portal can deploy without CLI.
+You can generate the zip locally or use the GitHub Actions artifact described below.

 Schedule:
 - Default schedule (CRON): 0 */1 * * * * (every minute).
 Adjust in function.json.